HyperSonic-Games/Meme-Mayhem/README.md

 # FAQ

 * Will this have mod support?
 → Yes!
-Mod support is planned from day one, powered by the shared Engine library.
+Mod support is planned from day one, the the `Engine` folder holds shared code for everything so to add your own stuff just edit the engine code

 * How will the game improve?
 → With Odin’s compiled performance and Raylib’s lightweight rendering, we can now support Much larger worlds, even more **chaotic** gameplay and way **more than 15 players at once**